jtlovetteiii/livestream-viewer/README.md

 *Default value: None.*

 ## VideoPath
 The path to a directory that contains static video files used when a livestream is not actively being viewed.
+When running on Windows, backslashes must be doubled (e.g. C:\\Documents\\Videos instead of C:\Documents\Videos).

 *Default value: A folder called `video` in the same directory as the executable.*